10 Cheap Bar Stools + Some Options Worth the Splurge

 6 Steps to Choosing the Right Stools

-Before we get into the gorgeous seats I’ve selected for your below, let me give you some tips on how to choose the right bar stool for your home.
+Before we get into the gorgeous selection of cheap bar stools below, let me give you some tips on how to choose the right bar stool for your home.
 There are a few things to consider; it’s rocket science, but keep them in mind before you hand over your hard earned cash.

 When we’re talking about bar stools, we generally mean the seats you see at a kitchen counter where you might serve breakfast to the kids or sit and chat over coffee.
 Technically though, a bar stool is also what you might find out at a bar (fancy that!) or even at a cafe.